bekogod/NPR/README.md

 - Creating a dynamic awareness map of neighboring vehicles,
 - Optimizing forwarding paths based on proximity and hop count,
 - Issuing real-time commands such as slow down, stop, or resume,
-- Reacting to emergency vehicles in traffic scenarios.
+- Reacting to emergency vehicles in traffic scenarios..

 ## 🔧 Technologies and Tools